Tuscarawas Metropolitan Housing Authority

-Tuscarawas Metropolitan Housing Authority is a public housing agency in New Philadelphia, Ohio that participates in the Section 8 Housing Choice Voucher program.
-As of November 17th, 2018, Tuscarawas Metropolitan Housing Authority has 1 waiting lists that are open now or opening soon.
+Tuscarawas Metropolitan Housing Authority is a Public Housing Agency in New Philadelphia, Ohio that participates in the Section 8 Housing Choice Voucher (HCV) program.
+As of January 26th, 2020, Tuscarawas Metropolitan Housing Authority has 1 waiting lists that are open now or opening soon.

 The Tuscarawas County, Ohio Housing Choice Voucher Waiting List is open indefinitely.

 Tuscarawas Metropolitan Housing Authority serves Tuscarawas County.

 ||Open Until Further Notice